Lemnoideae: Duckweed in natural environments

-Duckweed is an important high-protein food source for waterfowl.
-The tiny plants provide cover for fry of many aquatic species.
-The plants are used as shelter by pond-water species such as bullfrogs and fish such as bluegills.
+Duckweed is an important, high-protein food source for waterfowl and many species of fish.
+The tiny plants provide cover for the vulnerable fry and tadpoles of many fishes and amphibians.
+The plants are used as shelter by pond species, such as bullfrogs and newts, and fish such as bluegills.
 They also provide shade and, although frequently confused with them, can reduce certain light-generated growths of photoautotrophic algae.

 Use as human food crop

-Duckweed is consumed as a poor person's food in some parts of Southeast Asia, namely Laos, Thailand, and Myanmar.
+Duckweed is consumed in some parts of Southeast Asia, namely Laos, Thailand, and Myanmar.
 In addition, it is also cultivated as a vegetable in Israel.
 It produces more protein per square meter than soybeans, so sometimes it is cited as a significant potential food source.

-Some initial investigations to what extent duckweed could be introduced in European markets show little consumer objection to the idea.
-NASA's Caves of Mars Project identified duckweed as a top candidate for growing food on Mars.
+Some initial investigations, into what extent duckweed could be introduced to European markets, show little consumer objection to the idea.
+NASA's Caves of Mars Project identified duckweed as a top candidate for Martian food production projects.